Learn how to create your first chart with Datylon for Illustrator

 - In the Styling tab, you can find a whole range of properties grouped into sections.
 These properties are used to change the appearance of your chart.
 The sections can be expanded or collapsed by clicking the arrow on the right.
 You can click on the eye icon to switch sections on or off.
 Style properties depend on the chosen chart type and are covered in other articles in more detail.

 - Save your work as a native Illustrator file (.ai).
-Note that when saved as .ai file or exported to the Datylon web app, the data is preserved and stored within the Datylon object.
+Note that when saved as .ai file or exported to our web app Datylon Report Studio, the data is preserved and stored within the Datylon object.
 All data will be lost however when saving or exporting to any other file format.

 See also more videos on specific charts.